wix-incubator/ui-autotools/packages/schema-extract/README.md

 The [schema-playground](../schema-playground) is a playground that allows live editing of your code and transforms it to a schema and displays the results as you type it.

 ## Usage
-By default, the linker is connected to our **TS transformer**, which uses it to transforms the code, extracts all the types in it and then link them together.

 To use the Schema Extract project to extract type data from your files, import the `createLinker` function from `@ui-autotools/schema-extract`.
 This function receives a string array of file paths and returns an initialized linker class.

 After creating a linker, invoke `linker.flatten`.
-It receives two arguments and will return a linked schema of the entity we requested (In `exportName`):
+It receives two arguments and will return a linked schema of the entity we requested (in `exportName`):

 |Name|Type|Description|
 |-------------|----|-----------|
 |file|`string`|The path to the file we want to transform|